 - 1. Clear the area of bystanders, especially small children. - Stop the engine, remove the ignition key and place it in your pocket or remove spark plug wire, and wait for all moving parts to stop before unplugging. - 3.
 Loosen the feed hopper anchor nuts and raise the feed hopper. - Remove jammed material from inside the rotor compartment. - 5.
 Clean out the discharge area/rotor. - 6.
 Open the upper rotary housing and clean out the housing. - 7.
-Be sure to turn the rotor by hand to be sure there is nothing jammed between the rotor and stationary blades. - 8.
+Carefully, quickly spin the rotor backward by hand.
+This will free the wood chips that jam the rotor. - 8.
 Close, install and fold down all components opened to unplug.
 Tighten fasteners to their specified torque. - 9.
 Check that everyone is clear of machine before restarting engine. - 10.
 Start the engine and resume working.